starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 When you've successfully landed in the `MyProject.app` directory, do this:
 <pre>objdump -all-headers MyProject</pre>

-This outputs a _ton_ of metadata for the MyProject Unix executable inside of `MyProject.app`.
+This outputs a _ton_ of metadata for the Unix executable inside of `MyProject.app`.
 What we need is the symbolic name of our AppDelegate.
-Do a `[Command] + [F]`, and search for `_OBJC_CLASS_`.
+Do a `[Command] + [F]` and search for `_OBJC_CLASS_`.
 Don't forget the underscores.
 Depending on the folder stucture of your project, you may need to `[Command] + [G]` a couple times to cycle through the matches.
 Be on the lookout for something like this:

 <pre>_OBJC_CLASS_$__TtC4MyProject10SwiftAppDelegate`</pre>